Kos & Nisyros sailing holidays

 Tholos (Theologos)

-Mind the many reefs and rocks (awash) dotted along the east shore of the bay (snorkeling) and the tip of Cape Trachilos, and anchor in 5 – 8 m over sand (few rocks), ideally close to the short volcanic beach; surprisingly well sheltered.
-Lat Long
+Mind the many reefs and rocks (awash) dotted along the east shore of the bay (snorkeling) and the tip of Cape Trachilos, and anchor in 5 – 8 m over sand (few rocks), ideally close to the short volcanic beach; take a line to the beach or the rocks; surprisingly well sheltered Lat Long.

-We have no familiarity with the next – ↻ – bay of Ormos Stavros, which certainly looks promising from a distance.
+We have no familiarity with the next – ↻ – bay of Ormos Stavrós, which certainly looks promising from a distance; rarely used though.

 Eristos